Orochimarufan/Kawariki/mkxp/README.md

 Ports are modifications or re-implementations of third-party plugins to make them work on Linux/MKXP-Z. They are contained in the `ports/` directory.

+All ports retain their original license terms.
+If you are the original author of one of the included scripts and want it removed, please open an issue on GitHub.

 ### Patches

 A patch tries to identify a third-party plugin and then either modify it's code